CPSC 350 - Applications of Databases - Spring 2025

 Mongo databases

-Start by creating a Mongo database on the cpsc server using whatever name you choose, with your UMW Net ID as part of it.
+Start by choosing a Mongo database name for the cpsc server, with your UMW Net ID as part of it.
 For instance, horses_jwilli28 and sdavis17db are both acceptable names.

 A note about jerks